g4bri-3l3/MooseAlto/README.md

-- `internet_exposed_any_field`: general catch-all for a rule that touches the internet (either side) with source zone, source address, destination zone, destination address, application, or service left as "any".
+- `internet_exposed_any_field`: general catch-all for a rule that touches the internet (either side) with source zone, source address, destination zone, destination address, application, or service left as "any" **or effectively any** (a negated- or positive-RFC1918 address field counts too, consistent with how direction classification already treats a negated field as reaching the internet).
 The narrower checks above only fire for specific single-field combinations; this one catches the gaps between them, such as a rule where both destination and application are "any" simultaneously, or a "Destination Zone: any" rule reaching both directions at once.
 Deliberately overlaps with the more specific findings above rather than replacing them.
-Normally High; escalates to **Critical** when source address, destination address, application, AND service are all "any" simultaneously (see the severity methodology section below).
+Normally High; escalates to **Critical** when source address, destination address, application, AND service are all any/effectively-any simultaneously (see the severity methodology section below for why).

 **Critical zone isolation** (financial services: SWIFT, PCI DSS  only active if `-CriticalZones` is set, no universal default since this is entirely org-specific):
-- `unrestricted_access_to_critical_zone`: a non-critical zone reaches a configured critical zone (e.g. SWIFT secure zone, CDE, ATM, core banking, HSM, AD, MGMT) with source zone, source address, or application left unrestricted.
+- `unrestricted_access_to_critical_zone`: a non-critical zone reaches a configured critical zone (e.g. SWIFT secure zone, CDE, ATM, core banking, HSM) with source zone, source address, or application left unrestricted (or effectively unrestricted via the RFC1918 idiom, same as above).
 Fires independently of internet exposure: SWIFT CSCF and PCI DSS both require these zones isolated from the *general enterprise network*, not just from the internet.
 A Trust-zone workstation reaching the SWIFT zone unrestricted is a real finding even though neither side touches the internet.
+- `unrestricted_egress_from_critical_zone`: the mirror case: a critical zone reaches OUT to a non-critical zone with destination zone, destination address, or application left unrestricted (or effectively unrestricted via the RFC1918 idiom).
+Isolation requirements apply in both directions: a host inside the critical zone with unrestricted egress can exfiltrate data or reach a C2 server just as easily as an attacker could reach in through an overly broad inbound rule.

 **Internal traffic** (neither side touches the internet):
 - `broad_internal_exposure`: internal-to-internal rule with source
-  address, destination address, and/or application left unrestricted (any).
-A common lateral-movement / ransomware-propagation pattern.
+  address, destination address, and/or application left unrestricted (any, or effectively any via the RFC1918 idiom).
+A common lateral-movement / ransomware-propagation pattern
 - `internal_risky_application` / `internal_risky_port`: same
   high-risk port/App-ID list as the inbound checks, applied to purely internal traffic.